NDCLab/tfpca-tutorial/Step-by-step Walk Through.md

 # Step-by-step Walk Through

 Interacting with the PTB toolbox relies on editing a series of template scripts that call each other.
 Additionally, data must be converted to the PTB format, and placed in the appropriate subdirectory prior to running the scripts.
-In order to facilitate use of the toolbox, we providing initial template scripts and the following step-by-step walk-through.
-After completing this walk-through, users can modify the template scripts to run similar analyses on their own data.
+In order to facilitate the use of the toolbox, we provide initial template scripts and the following step-by-step walk-through.
+After completing this walk-through, users shoule be able to modify the template scripts to run similar analyses on their own data.

 ## Step1 - Convert data to PTB format

 Related Scripts: `analysis_template/scripts/ template_eeg2ptb_erplab.m`

 The first step assumes that the user already has preprocessed “clean” epoched data (artifacts removed, epoched to events of interest).
-Assuming that this is the case, the user then needs to convert their data to the PTB format, which is described in table S3.
-More detailed information regarding the PTB data format and structure are available in the PTB documentation directory (`psychophysiology_toolbox-1.0.0/documentation/data_import/README_dataset-structure.txt`).
+Assuming that this is the case, the user then needs to convert their data to the PTB format, which is described in the table below.
+More detailed information regarding the PTB data format and structure is available in the PTB documentation directory (`psychophysiology_toolbox-1.0.0/documentation/data_import/README_dataset-structure.txt`).

 ### `template_eeg2ptb_erplab.m`